nssriraam/rika/README.md

 ### 🖥️ Absolute Operating System Control
 Rika does not just generate text for you to copy-paste.
 She physically operates the machine.

-- **3-Tier Visual Targeting System** — To click a button, read a label, or navigate any desktop application, Rika cascades through three increasingly powerful methods:
+- **Visual Targeting & Accessibility Hooks** — To click a button, read a label, or navigate any desktop application, Rika cascades through increasingly powerful methods:
   1. **Accessibility Tree Hooks (UIA)** — She programmatically interfaces with the Windows UI layer to find and manipulate elements directly.
   2. **Real-Time OCR Engine** — If the UI is opaque, she performs instant optical character recognition across the visible screen to locate text and coordinates.
   3. **Vision AI Analysis** — For complex graphical interfaces, she captures the screen and processes it through a multimodal vision model to calculate precise pixel coordinates.